parmesh-kumar-ai/parmesh-kumar-ai/README.md

 - Turning complex data into clear decisions

 ⚡ **Fun fact:**
-I love breaking down complex scientific ideas into simple explanations — and I also run a fun science content page purely out of curiosity and creativity 🔬😄
+I love breaking down complex scientific ideas into simple explanations and I also run a fun science content page purely out of curiosity and creativity. 🔬

 ---